 A longer term goal of this study is to begin to identify sources of nutrients to Baffin Bay.
-The sharp increase in inorganic nutrient concentrations in both the upper Cayo del Grullo and Alazan Bay after heavy rain events in 2015 and 2016 point to watershed source(s).
+The sharp increase in inorganic and organic nitrogen concentrations in both the upper Cayo del Grullo and Alazan Bay after heavy rain events in 2015 and 2016 point to watershed source(s).
 Output from the SPARROW nutrient loading model indicates that fertilizers and atmospheric deposition are the dominant sources of nitrogen to Baffin Bay, while fertilizer was the dominant source of phosphorus (Rebich et al. 2011).
 Internal loading from sediments in this system appear to another important source of inorganic nutrients to the water column, at least during the warm summer months.
-In terms of the source(s) of organic nitrogen during runoff events to Petronilla Creek, a stream that flows into Baffin Bay.
+In terms of the source(s) of organic nitrogen, Ockerman and Petri (2001) pointed to crop residue as a major source of organic nitrogen during runoff events to Petronilla Creek, a stream that flows into Baffin Bay.
 Alternatively, we have found very high (and increasing) chlorophyll levels in Petronilla Creek based on TCEQ data (Wetz, unpubl. data), suggesting that this algal biomass may be flushed downstream to Baffin Bay during rain events and contribute to the organic nitrogen.
 During drought years however, other sources of organic nitrogen must be considered.
 Examples may include wastewater discharge from Kingsville, Alice and NAS Kingsville, as well as biotic sources (e.g., algal and seagrass exudation).

 Organic matter concentrations in Baffin Bay tended to be very high during the study period.
 Sources of DOC are unclear, though DOC concentrations tended to be much higher in the western portion of Baffin Bay, possibly indicating tributary sources and/or internal sources such as phytoplankton exudation.
 These high levels of DOC as well as algal biomass are important because they may fuel microbial respiration and biological oxygen demand.
 Near bottom oxygen levels showed a distinct seasonal cycle that is undoubtedly temperature related, with lower temperatures capable of holding more oxygen than higher temperatures.
-Nonetheless, we routinely observed undersaturated oxygen levels, especially during the summer, indicative of intensive microbial respiration and utilization of labile organic matter.
-Dissolved oxygen occasionally reached hypoxic (<2 mg/) levels and were generally <4 mg/l during summer.
+Nonetheless, we occasionally observed hypoxic (<2 mg/) conditions, and oxygen levels and were generally <4 mg/l throughout summer, indicative of intensive microbial respiration and utilization of labile organic matter.
 Previous studies have shown that hypoxic dissolved oxygen levels, and in some cases oxygen levels of <3-5 mg/l, can have sublethal and/or lethal effects on benthic organisms (e.g., Ritter and Montagna 1999; Diaz and Rosenberg 2008).
 Unfortunately, monthly sampling is insufficient to quantify dissolved oxygen "mean state" as well as timescales of change in a dynamic system such as Baffin Bay.
 Consequently, our lab has been deploying sondes along the longitudinal axis of Baffin Bay since February 2015 to characterize these aspects of dissolved oxygen dynamics in Baffin Bay.
+Results from the sonde study will be reported elsewhere.

-In the fourth year of this study, we will continue to focus on additional data collection, which will be crucial given that as of 9 June 2016, NOAA's Climate Prediction Center declared that El Niño had officially dissipated.
-This will likely result in a return to low precipitation, high salinity conditions in South Texas over the coming year.
+In the fifth year of this study, we will continue to focus on additional data collection, as it appears the region is returning to relatively low precipitation, high salinity conditions.
 Thus we now have an opportunity to capitalize on this natural, predictable climatic regime to gain a more complete understanding of the influence of hydrological and climatic variability on water quality in the system.